nautiyaldeepak/image-processing/README.md

 - Total Cost = 1.5 + 1.4 + 0.8 + 0.6 + 0.1 (misc cost) = $4.4/image
 Approx cost is $4.4 per image

-## Important Question
-- How important is this processing ?
-    - The reason for asking this question is to figure out if we can can use spotInstance, if the processing is important and the result is required asap, in that case we would have used EC2 on-demand instances.
-In this case I've enabled spot instance.
-Using spot instances will lead to cost savings.
-- How big are the images ?
-    - This would help us estimate how much storage is required.
-Anyways in our case we're using EFS, which can expand on demand.
-But using efs will lead to higher cost.
-- What is the estimated processing time ?
-    - This can help us set timeouts and configure relevant alerts for our jobs.
-In this case I've made an assumption that it can take upto 4 hours.
-- What is more important cost or performance/reliability ?
-    - There is always a trade off between cost and performance.
-In this setup I've give more importance that performace, although cost implications are also kept in mind when designing the architecture.

 ## Extra
 - All necessary roles, policies & security groups are created via terraform templates.